Authority Under Scrutiny: “On the Record” Communications Training for Executives

 How Can You Anticipate the Question Behind the Question?

 Journalists are trained to ask follow-ups that probe inconsistencies, test assumptions, or surface tension.
-Someone who has done that work repeatedly can teach leaders how to anticipate those moves before they happen.
+Someone who has engaged in that dynamic repeatedly can teach spokespeople how to anticipate those moves before they happen.

 Rather than reacting defensively, participants in On the Record learn to recognize patterns in questioning.
 They practice identifying where a reporter may be headed and preparing concise bridges that redirect to substance.
 They learn the difference between dodging and reframing.
 It’s a distinction that is immediately visible to experienced reporters and audiences alike.